 “I’m sorry, what?”
 Ian said.
 He shifted his gaze to the red light above him.
-He hadn’t missed the buzzing — it was more than audible over the cacophony of random noises and voices — but he figured he must have left some coins in his pocket.
-Or possibly have forgotten to take out his keys.
-Or...the metal Amex card in my wallet!
+He hadn’t missed the buzzing — it was audible over the cacophony of random noises and voices — but he figured he must have left some coins in his pocket.
+Or possibly had forgotten to take out his keys.
+Or... the metal Amex card in my wallet! he thought.
 It had triggered a metal detector once before.

 “Your watch, sir,” the uniformed TSA agent repeated, pointing to Ian’s wrist.
 “You have to remove it.
 Your wallet, too, if it’s still in your pocket.
 Any and all metal goes into the tray.”
-She shot Ian a look of, “You should know that, idiot.”
+She shot Ian a look as if to say, “You should know that, idiot.”

 “I can’t take my watch off.
 It’s valuable, rare, and of great sentimental value.
 It belonged to my grandfather, and I would feel terrible if anything happened to it.”
 Ian nodded, half hoping the TSA agent would nod back.

 “Please remove your watch, put it on a tray, and proceed through the metal detector again, sir.”
 The TSA agent tapped her foot with foreboding, like a rattlesnake shaking its tail.

 “I can’t,” Ian said again.
 He had stepped back and to the side so he wasn’t holding up the security line — except for Lucy, who stood behind him with her arms folded across her chest.
 She also was tapping her foot.

 The TSA agent narrowed her eyes, as if she were about to discharge a deadly laser beam.
 Ian turned around and glanced at Lucy, quickly deciding he preferred the TSA agent’s angry face to his girlfriend’s.